-Inadequate consideration of pipe supports – both quantity and style – is one of the leading causes of problems with a fiberglass reinforced plastic (FRP) piping system.
+It’s important to include an adequate supply of pipe supports – both quantity and style – in a fiberglass reinforced plastic (FRP) piping design.

 For FRP piping systems, support spacing is closer than that of steel piping, yet farther apart than supports for thermoplastic piping.
 Refer to the specific technical bulletin of each piping system for recommended support spacing, or contact RPS Engineering for allowable support spans to ensure an adequate number of pipe supports are supplied.